PLACEHOLDERS AND THE PLACEHOLDER CONCEPT, AND BRIDGES

 This is a good question, which many clients ask.
 The answer is:

-1. We use some food-based products, such as selenium.
+1. We use some food-based products, such as glandular products.

 2. The food extracts used in the food-based supplements are not the correct forms, either, in almost all cases.
 The correct forms of the minerals are not easy to obtain from any packaged product because the processing and packaging often ruin them.
 This is one of the big lies of the food-based supplement industry.